 Number 1 Sons makes fermented foods that draw from all over the world — pickles, kimchi, kraut and more!
 These foods harken to the traditional Chinese fermented foods and the vegetable-heavy dinners that Number 1 Mom makes for her family.

 We combine Number 1 Mom’s philosophy with our love for all things fermented like kimchis, krauts and pickles.
 When in season, our vegetables are grown by farmers in the surrounding states.
 Naturally delicious microbes from fermentation, like the good bacteria lactic acid, preserve our foods and give them a delicious, sour and tangy taste.
 Some of our foods harken to a New York Jewish deli, others to a Korean root cellar.
 Our barrels change with seasonal and culinary inspiration.
 Bottled kombucha too.

 Fresh pressed coffee

 Pleasant Pops: Washington, DC

-Seasonal, local, delicious frozen pop treats made right in Adams Morgan by local boys Brian and Roger!
-Cucumber Jalapeño for the adults, Strawberry Cream for the kids, all clever and tasty, not too sugary, and a nice price for the family.
-Plus, they bring the goods in a ice cream cart!
+Seasonal, local, delicious frozen pop treats made right in their Adams Morgan Cafe.
+Four different favors each week.
+Maybe Cucumber Jalapeño for the adults, Strawberry Cream for the kids, all clever and tasty, not too sugary, and a nice price for the family.
+Plus, they bring the goods in an ice cream cart!